Big Honkin’ List Of Homemade Gifts They’ll Actually Love

 ~Solar Light Feature

-It was personalized specifically for her with her love of elephants.
+It was personalized specifically for her and her love of elephants.
 She loved it!
 And the cost to make it was minimal.

 Solar Light Feature made with Bois d'Arc wood.
 Here's a list of homemade Christmas gift ideas.
 Don't wait - get started NOW for a homemade Christmas you and your family will LOVE! #TexasHomesteader